We are looking for new members. If you are interested, mail us!

 We are SPIn, or Site-Perfecting Internet users.
 Like the name implies, it means that we’re the committee that is concerned with everything surrounding the BeeVee-website.

-Last college year (2017-2018) we were mainly occupied with the maintaining and improving the BeeVee website.
+Last academic year (2019-2020) we were mainly occupied with the maintaining and improving the BeeVee website.
 The result of our efforts can be seen online.
 In the future, we will put in effort to make the website as well-functioning as we can.To keep perfecting the site is our biggest mission.
 For any ideas, questions or comments you can always contact us by (for example) the email button below.

 Aside from maintaining the website we also organise a number of activities every year.
 LAN and Spelletjes Dag (Games Day), better known as LSD-Party, is our biggest “offline” activity.
 During this fun evening, games are played on numerous consoles, varying from the Nintendo 64, XBOX and Playstation to the Nintendo Switch.
 The LSD-Party, which takes place twice a year, always has a large turnout.
 Our other “online” activities, like the Google zoektocht (Google Treasure hunt), het Geluid van BeeVee (the Sound of BeeVee) or the BioTop40, are also very popular amongst our co-biologists and are definitely perfect for small (or big) study evading moments.